Table of Contents

 Gunz suggests updating health systems and policies to better protect vulnerable groups like children and seniors from poor air quality or extreme heat.
 This includes proactively identifying medications that can be affected by heat and finding alternatives.

 Health-care providers should also connect with community organizations for additional support and check-ins.
 Additionally, housing should be evaluated for features like open windows, shaded green spaces, water reserves and supportive neighbors.
-Schools and should implement heat day policies to determine if it’s safe for children to play outside for extended periods.
+Schools and community organizations should implement heat day policies to determine if it’s safe for children to play outside for extended periods.

 Indirect impacts: Vector-borne diseases and social issues